oracle-quickstart/oci-ebs/README.md

   - [outputs.tf]: This is the terraform outputs file.
   - [provider.tf]: This is the terraform provider file that defines the provider (Oracle Cloud Infrastructure) and authentication information.
   - [variables.tf]: This is the terraform variables file to declare variables.
-  - [routetables.tf]: This file creates route tables.
-  - [seclists.tf]: This file creates security lists.
-  - [terraform.tfvars]: This is an input file to pass values to declared variables.
+  - [terraform.tfvars.template]: This is a sample input file to pass values to declared variables.

 - [**modules**]: The modules directory contain all the modules required for creating Oracle Cloud Infrastructure resources.
   - [bastion]: This module is used to create bastion hosts.